 We survey and report

-the market values of nearly 600 IT skills and certifications.
+the market values of more than 600 IT skills and certifications.
 As with all Foote Partners

 compensation surveys, we recompile and update

 continuously and publish our surveys every three months.